Underemployed/drive_app/README.md

 3. Upload files by tapping the "+" button, and select a file from your device.

 4. View and manage your files within folders.

-## Known Issue: Video Upload with File Picker

-- **Issue Description:** You may encounter an issue when trying to upload videos using the File Picker package.
-The app may not recognize video files with the "mp4" extension as expected.

-PlatformException (PlatformException(FilePicker, Unsupported filter.
-Make sure that you are only using the extension without the dot, (ie., jpg instead of .jpg).
-This could also have happened because you are using an unsupported file extension.
-If the problem persists, you may want to consider using FileType.all instead., null, null))

-- **Resolution Attempts:** I attempted to address this issue by specifying the allowed file extensions for video uploads using Filetypes.all in the `FilePicker` configuration.
-However, this solution did not resolve the problem.

-- **Help Needed:** If you have experience with the File Picker package or have encountered a similar issue and found a solution, please consider contributing to this project by submitting a fix or sharing your insights.

 ## Contributing